Johan Neeskens

-After his retirement in 1991, Neeskens was the assistant coach to Frank Rijkaard at Barcelona but was sacked along with Rijkaard at the end of the 2007–08 season.
-He later became head coach of the Netherlands B national team until June 2009, at which date he has been appointed as the assistant coach to Frank Rijkaard at Galatasaray.
+After his retirement in 1991, Neeskens was assistant manager to Guus Hiddink with the Dutch and Australian national teams, and to Frank Rijkaard for the Netherlands, Barcelona and Galatasaray.
+He was also head coach of NEC Nijmegen, the Netherlands B national team, and Mamelodi Sundowns.

+Early life

+Neeskens was born in Heemstede in North Holland on 15 September 1951.
+In his childhood, marked by his parents' divorce, he slept in a corridor due to lack of space.

+Neeskens was gifted at sports as a child, including gymnastics and baseball.
+He represented the Netherlands at a youth European Championship in the latter sport.

 Club career

-Neeskens, a native of Heemstede, started his career at Racing Club Heemstede in 1968, before being spotted by Rinus Michels and signed for Ajax in 1970.
+Neeskens started his career at Racing Club Heemstede in 1968, before being spotted by Rinus Michels and signed for Ajax in 1970.
 The youngster impressed at right-back, playing in that position for Ajax in the 1971 European Cup Final win against Panathinaikos.
 During the 1971–72 season, Neeskens took up more of a central midfield role, in support of Johan Cruyff.
 He adapted well to his new central midfield role because he was a tireless runner, had great technical skills and scored his fair share of goals.
 Ajax completed a hat-trick of European Cup wins between 1971 and 1973, and Neeskens moved on to FC Barcelona in 1974 to join Cruyff and Michels.
 There he was nicknamed Johan Segon (Johan the Second).

 While his time at Barcelona was relatively unsuccessful for the club (one cup title in 1978, and the 1979 Cup Winners' Cup), he was hugely popular amongst the fans.
 In 1979 he accepted an offer from the New York Cosmos, spending five years at the club.
+He earned the equivalent of 600,000 Dutch guilders (roughly $300,000) per year at the club.
+Having been absent without reason for the third time, he was given a nine-month suspension by manager Hennes Weisweiler in late 1980.
 The Cosmos released him in October 1984.
 He also played for FC Groningen during the 1984–85 season.
 In June 1985, he signed with the South Florida Sun of the United Soccer League.
 The USL collapsed six games into the 1985 season.
 On 15 August 1985, he signed with the Kansas City Comets of the Major Indoor Soccer League.

-He then played for FC Baar (1988–90) and FC Zug in Switzerland, finally retiring in 1991.
+Neeskens then played for FC Baar (1988–90) and FC Zug in Switzerland, finally retiring in 1991.